 Piggy Pillow As promised, I have completed the tutorial and the pattern for the “Be My Valentine – Piggy Pillow”, which was published 3 weeks ago.
 This time I made a pair for my kids, they love it.
 You may not be able to do it in time for this valentine but as I said, if you have love in you, everyday is valentine.
+Hope you sew some for your loved ones no matter if it is Feb 14.
 Besides as a pillow, you can use this pattern to make into other things, for example, pin cushion, smaller softy as gift, or a piggy back pack for little children.
 Material you need:1.
 Print out the PDF pattern of the piggy pillow.
 Use a pencil and trace the pattern onto the cotton fabric.
 Sandwich the towels in between 2 fabrics.
 Sew it up on the sewing line, it can be from sewing machine or hand stitching.
 Turn body, ear and tail inside out.
 Tie a knot at the tip of the tail as shown, mark a length of 4″ from the tip.
 Turn the body outside in and position the tail on the top part of the body.
-Embellish the body with a heart.
-Stuff the piggy with poly-fill to the fullness you prefer.
+Sew the nose onto the body.

 Sock Bunnies Last week while I was in Toledo installing Mason’s letters and taking fanatical pictures of his cheese dip at lunch, my mom had made these adorable little sock bunnies.
 I thought they were too cute not to share on here!
 She saw the idea on pinterest and made her way to lil blue boo’s blog that has a fabulously detailed step-by-step.
 If you want the detailed diy, go there.
-If you want the quick and dirty how-to, I’ll provide you with a simple analysis of the sock bunny anatomy: If you want to see what else my mom has found on pinterest, follow her!
+If you want to see what else my mom has found on pinterest, follow her!

 Sewing Owls A sweet friend of mine sent the girls and me a box of adorably adorable owl pillows this week.
 She doesn’t sell them, doesn’t have an Etsy shop…she just makes them.
 I think they might be the sweetest things I’ve ever seen, and I think they’ll be precious in the girls’ new room.
 I don’t know what it is about owl pillows.
-Or owls in general.
-They’re just so charming.
 It must have something to do with the eyes.
 I love this vinyl detailing.
 Vinyl?
 Which brings me to my current fixation: I really wish I could sew.
 But when I see things like this, all I can think about is that I really wish I could sew.
 I’d love to be able to grab a pile of fabric scraps and turn them into…an owl.
 I love this one.
 Boo!
 It would take me approximately eighty years to make one of these pillows.
 That’s because I’d keep taking breaks to go cook.
 And eat.
 So maybe it’s best that I don’t know how to sew.
 If I did, I might be tempted to make things like this.
 And then nothing would ever get cooked in this house.
+Maybe even twenty pounds!
 Yep.
 Ahem.

 Funny Bunny Stuffed animals make me happy.
 They live on my desk at home and at work, so I can glance over at them when I'm having a bad day or when someone has shot down another one of my 'spectacular' ideas.
 There they sit.
 Funny Bunny has button eyes and his little head is sewn on by hand, so he's not the right choice for babies or young toddlers who are still rough on their toys.
 We found our chenille at Chenille Magic .
 Like his brother, Eggy Pop ; Funny Bunny is one-of-a-kind, so the list below gives the exact elements you need to clone him.
 Any Sewing Machine (we recommend the Janome Jem 760 ) ¼ yard of Cotton Chenille Dot in Soft Yellow ¼ yard of Heather Bailey's Nicey Jane in Sky Hop Dot Small bag of polyester fiberfill ½ cup small dry beans (optional) 2 small black four-hole buttons 1 giant cotton pom pom for the tail in rainbow colors All purpose thread to match all fabrics and the buttons Embroidery floss in a soft pink for the mouth and nose Sharp scissors Straight pins See-through ruler Two ears

 Decorative Dolls A cross between a Russian babushka doll, a Japanese anime-style superhero and a cushion, these decorative toys are delightfully unique by nature as well as by name.
 1. Download, print, trace & cut Download the pattern and print at 100 per cent on A4 paper.
+Trace over pattern pieces with tracing or pattern paper.
+Cut out all fabric and felt pieces according to the pattern instructions.
 2. Hand embroider the facial details on the felt face piece.
 3. Sew together the body and head pieces, from point A to B. 4.
 Place the face on one of the head pieces using the pattern guide and pin.
 5. Using the same setting on your sewing machine, but using thread that matches the felt hair, stitch hair into place, backstitching at start and finish points.
 6. Pair up the four arm pieces, placing one on top of the other, right sides together.
 7. Pair up the four leg pieces, placing one on top of the other, right sides together.
-8. Take the front head/body piece and place it on a flat surface, right-side facing up.
-9. Take the back head/body piece and place on top the front piece, wrong-side up.
+8. 9.
 10. 11.
 12. 13.
 More kids projects and ideas: